 Complimentary Private Facebook Group (optional)

-• How to assess the relative contribution of trauma, stress and personality factors to pain
+• Explain and assess the relative contribution of trauma, stress and personality factors to pain

-• 3 types of dissociation common to pain
+• Identify 3 types of dissociation common to pain

-• A 7–step phase-oriented approach to overcoming pain using EMDR
+• Recognize a 7–step phase-oriented approach to overcoming pain using EMDR therapy

-• 6 key differences between the EMDR pain protocol and the standard PTSD protocol
+• Recognize 6 key differences between the EMDR pain protocol and the standard PTSD protocol

-• How to apply EMDR to relieve physical and emotional pain
+• Practice and apply EMDR to relieve physical and emotional pain

-• How to address common ‘blockages’ and stuck points in treatment
+• Recognize and address common ‘blockages’ and stuck points in treatmen

 CE-Classes is approved by: